 - 1. Maximum head of 0.5' on ladder exits. - 2.
-Maximum head on picketed leads shall be 0.3'. - 3.
-Trashracks and picketed leads installed correctly. - k.
+Maximum head on picketed leads shall be 0.3'.

+k.
 Staff Gages and Water Level Indicators.
 All staff gages should be readable at all water levels encountered during fish passage period.
 Repair or clean as necessary throughout the passage season.